-(20) Candidates are entitled to up to ten days of sick leave annually.
-Candidates my apply for further sick leave from their Home Faculty if they can provide medical certificates.

-- (21) Candidates are also entitled to leave because of jury duty or leave because of a documented case of domestic violence. - (22) Sick leave, jury leave, or leave because of domestic violence that exceeds one month can extend the date at which the candidature expires. - (23) Candidates are encouraged to arrange 20 days of annual recreation leave if full time and 10 days of annual recreation leave if part time.
-This annual leave entitlement, however, does not affect the date at which the candidature expires. - (24) If candidates are a primary carer of a newborn or newly adopted child, or a mother who is due give birth within 20 weeks, they are eligible to apply for parental leave.
-Parental leave allows a candidate to suspend their enrolment for up to 12 months. - (25) Candidates may apply for a leave of absence, which is a temporary suspension of enrolment.
-A leave of absence must be less than one year full time in total, across the candidature, excluding parental leave. - (26) A request for a leave of absence must be approved by the Dean of Graduate Studies. - (27) In exceptional circumstances, candidates may receive a leave of absence that exceeds one year if approved by the Research Committee.
-When candidates are granted a leave of absence, they can still: - a. access their computer account and the library; - b. access their office space to progress their research, with the approval from their Home Faculty; - c. receive supervision, if their supervisor agrees; and - d. analyse data, but not collect data on humans or animals. - (28) The conditions of student visas usually prohibit leave of absences granted to international candidates, except in compassionate or other compelling circumstances.
+- (21) Candidates are entitled to up to ten days of sick leave annually.
+Candidates should not apply to the University for this leave but should notify their Principal Supervisor.
+Candidates may apply for further sick leave from their home faculty if they can provide medical certificates. - (22) Candidates are also entitled to leave because of jury duty or leave because of a documented case of domestic violence. - (23) Sick leave, jury leave, or leave because of domestic violence that exceeds one month can extend the date at which the candidature expires.
+Candidates should apply for leave exceeding one month using the Research and Innovation HDR leave forms. - (24) Candidates are encouraged to arrange 20 days of annual recreation leave if full time and 10 days of annual recreation leave if part time.
+This annual leave entitlement, however, does not affect the date at which the candidature expires.
+Candidates should not apply to the University for this leave but should notify their Principal Supervisor. - (25) If candidates are a primary carer or a partner of a primary carer of a newborn or newly adopted child, or a birthing parent who is due to give birth within 20 weeks, they are eligible to apply for parental leave.
+Parental leave allows a candidate to suspend their enrolment for up to 12 months. - (26) Candidates may apply to Research and Innovation for a leave of absence, which is a temporary suspension of enrolment.
+A leave of absence must be less than one year full time in total, across the candidature, excluding parental leave. - (27) Candidates are entitled to suspend their candidature (i.e. internship leave) for participating in eligible internship opportunities.
+The duration of leave will be the same as the duration of the HDR internship. - (28) A request for a leave of absence must be approved by the Dean of Graduate Studies. - (29) In exceptional circumstances, candidates may receive a leave of absence that exceeds one year if approved by the Research Committee or its working party for HDR candidates' scholarship and candidature extension matters.
+When candidates are granted a leave of absence, they can still: - a. access their computer account and the library; - b. access their office space to progress their research, with the approval from their home faculty; - c. receive supervision, if their supervisors agree; and - d. analyse data, but not collect data on humans or animals. - (30) The conditions of student visas usually prohibit leave of absences granted to international candidates, except in compassionate or other compelling circumstances.
 CDU Global will need to approve these requests from international candidates.